FlipArtYT/Silk-Vocal-Studio/README.md

 ## Features
 - Simple but modern PyQT5 GUI
-- Create base folder with sample folder and `character.txt` for voicebank info
+- Create base folder with sample folder and `character.txt` for voicebank info [✅]
-- Recording from a `reclist.txt` file
+- Recording from a `reclist.txt` file [⏲️]
-- Recording visualisation with `matplotlib`
+- Recording visualisation with `pyqtgraph` [⏲️]
-- Automatic configuration of oto.ini file
+- Automatic configuration of oto.ini file [❌]
-- Packaging to zip
+- Packaging to zip [⏲️]

-Info: This is currently in planning phase.
+✅: available
+❌: unavailable
+⏲️: working on it

 ## Why Silk Vocal Studio?
 Silk Vocal Studio removes the annoying process of needing to install multiple applications to create a voicebank, which includes the recording software (like OREMO or Recstar) and the oto.ini generator (setParam or MoreSampler) or editor (UTAU oto editor, vLabeler).